h3h/bradfordfults.com/_drafts/2023-07-11-a-compendium-of-useful-factors-for-enterprise-software.md

  * Admin Portal for IT Servicing

-These capabilities comprise an enormous amount of heavy lifting that each new enterprise product need not implement themselves, and they form a sort of bedrock of necessary capabilities for any enterprise product.
+These capabilities comprise an enormous amount of heavy lifting that each new enterprise product need not—if they adopt WorkOS—implement themselves, and they form a sort of bedrock of necessary capabilities for any SaaS enterprise product.

 ## Going Deeper: SaaS Enterprise App Factors